baymlab/wastewater_analysis/README.md

 If you use our pipeline for your own analysis, or want to refer to it for another reason, please cite our paper:
 *Lineage abundance estimation for SARS-CoV-2 in wastewater using transcriptome quantification techniques.* J.A.
 Baaijens, A. Zulli, I.M.
 Ott, et al. Genome Biology 23(1), 236, 2022.

-There is now also a **Nextflow implementation** of VLQ: [VLQ-nf](https://github.com/rki-mf1/vlq-nf), implemented by Eva Aßmann and Martin Martin Hölzer.
+There is now also a **Nextflow implementation** of VLQ: [VLQ-nf](https://github.com/rki-mf1/vlq-nf), implemented by Eva Aßmann and Martin Hölzer.

 ### Dependencies